 If Chris achieved anything on a sports pitch, he says it was likely through effort and application, rather than from any actual talent!
 He admires and recognizes natural talent in others and believes that ability in young sports people should be nurtured and encouraged.
 However, that talent needs to be developed appropriately, and it should not become the only part of their lives at the exclusion of other pursuits, academic, social and otherwise.
 Sport might be a means of earning a living for some, but it should first be a source of enjoyment for everyone, a form of mental release and physical endeavour, including for those with natural talent.

 Chris is delighted to be a Trustee of Sporting Minds UK and looks forward to contributing to our success.

-Vikki has worked in the Housing Sector for 14 years as an Executive Assistant supporting Senior Executives, managing projects, events and being an ambassador for the positive culture throughout the organisation.
+Vikki worked in the Housing Sector for 14 years as an Executive Assistant supporting Senior Executives, and more recently runs her own business providing Virtual Assistant support to small businesses and charities.